Wells Gray: Career

+Death and legacy

 Gray died suddenly in Victoria from a heart ailment on May 7, 1944.
-The Attorney-General, Hon.
-R.L.
-Maitland, commented, "No man ever had a greater interest in his own town than he had in New Westminster and everywhere you look in the Royal City you see a monument to something he has accomplished there.
+Royal Maitland, a fellow cabinet minister, commented, "No man ever had a greater interest in his own town than he had in New Westminster and everywhere you look in the Royal City you see a monument to something he has accomplished there.
 A quiet lovable man, he will be greatly missed by the thousands who knew him."